davendiy/QWERTY_messenger/README.md

 Objects of this class are singletons - means that for each database (with unique path) there is __only one__ AsyncWorker.

+### Abstract application logic

+[ChatAssistant](./src/session.py) - auxiliary class for chats.
+Singleton (unique for each of chats).
+It starts when at least one user opens the connected chat.
+Then all the information from this chat reads from database and stores in buffer - for fast getting.
+When some change takes place it notify all the members about it.
+If the last member becomes nonactive - the ChatAssistants is destroyed.
+All the changes saves in cache and in database in order to keep the speed and avoid possible bugs with data integrity.

+[UserObserver](./src/session.py) - class that observes _ChatAssistant_  and
+notifies user about all the changes there.

+### Connection

+[UserAssistant](./src/server.py) - personal client's assistant.
+It is created when the new client connects to the server.

+Connection provides via 2 sockets: main and auxiliary.
+Main socket manages the dialog between server and client.
+The auxiliary socket is used for background data transferring.

+The entire protocol of data transferring is represented [here](./src/README.md).